jojo2357/GitHub-Views-Logger/README.md

 #### Windows:
 you can set up a task in task scheduler to run the bat file once a week (or more or less often, whatever) and you will not have to touch it ever, just watch as the data collects up.
 The windows bat file now has the capability to create it for you!

+If you don't see the prompt to create charts from your data, either ChartMaker.exe is missing (which is OK, I wouldn't trust precompiled .exe's either).

+You can also delete the .exe if you are not a fan of sketchy .exes being run on your computer and just manually open the .csv's is excel and chuck em into a chart.

-If you dont see the prompt to set up a scheduled task and you are running the Windows bat file, try running it without passing in parameters. (this is a feature so that something like a scheduled task won't get asked for a bunch of stuff and can run without any user input).
+If you don't see the prompt to set up a scheduled task and you are running the Windows bat file, try running it without passing in parameters. (this is a feature so that something like a scheduled task won't get asked for a bunch of stuff and can run without any user input).

 if you choose to run `run_windows_github_traffic_logger.bat` from cmd, you can do `run_windows_github_traffic_logger <username>, <password>` and you wont be prompted at all!